 Guided Pathways Essential Practices Scale of Adoption at Our College (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 We are interested in how colleges connect equity efforts to their pathways work, planning, and discussions.
 The guiding questions in each of the four areas can help colleges consider how equity intersects with specific pathways practices.
-Equity Considerations in Area 1: Are the college's website and program pages easy to navigate and understand for students and families without prior experience with higher education?
+Are the college's website and program pages easy to navigate and understand for students and families without prior experience with higher education?
 How could the college ensure that access to and use of this information is equitable for students who have been historically underrepresented and/or underserved in higher education (e.g., racial/ethnic underrepresented students, lower-income students, first-generation students, students with disabilities, indigenous students, formerly incarcerated students, veterans, undocumented students, etc.)?
 How are financial costs, potential debt, and economic benefits of program completion (including paths to program-relevant regional employment, projected earnings, and transfer outcomes) made clear for prospective students?
 Do program websites clarify differences in earnings potential between related certificates and degrees and across levels of educational attainment?
 As faculty make curricular changes to ensure a coherent educational pathway, is there also a required process for curriculum review to address race and equity issues in coursework (for example, in criminal justice, health careers, social and human services, American history, and so on across the curriculum?)
-1. MAPPING PATHWAYS TO STUDENT END GOALS ☐ Not occurring☐ Not systematic Updates in 2021 since last SOAA submission:Updated GPS website, counseling Significant Next Steps for Spring and Fall 2022: a.
-Programs are organized and marketed in broad career-focused academic and communities or ☐ Planning to scaleX Scaling in progress☐ At scale workshops, and marketing materials to include "Student How to Guides."
+1. MAPPING PATHWAYS TO STUDENT END \square Not occurring Updates in 2021: Significant Next Steps for Spring and Fall a.
+Programs are organized and marketed in broad career-focused academic and communities or ☐ Not systematic☐ Planning to scaleX Scaling in progress☐ At scale Updated GPS website, counseling workshops, and marketing materials to include "Student How to Guides."
 Sent regular email announcements to the campus community of the marketing Provide training and marketing to the campus on EAB Navigate.